curateteaching/digitalpedagogy/keywords/language_learning.md

 levels could complete podcasts to practice their pronunciation and enunciation, provide comments to one another, and reflect on their progress.

+REBECCA: This artifact demonstrates more social learning.
+Are these podcasts publicly available with an intended public audience?

 ### Sonnenallee
 ![screenshot](images/language_learning-sonnenallee.png)
 * Artifact Type: website